diekmann/wasm-fizzbuzz/doom/README.md

 The result with the random compiled library from the Internet looks very promising.
 But I want to build a minimal version myself.
-I'm getting the `llvm-project/compiler-rt/lib/builtins` sources from <https://github.com/llvm/llvm-project/> (git tag `llvmorg-11.1.0`) and compile a stripped donw  C runtime library myself.
+I'm getting the `llvm-project/compiler-rt/lib/builtins` sources from <https://github.com/llvm/llvm-project/> (git tag `llvmorg-11.1.0`) and compile a stripped down C runtime library myself.
 I don't provide `arch` sources, since software implementations for all those missing functions are hopefully fine.

 In [7da9678](https://github.com/diekmann/wasm-fizzbuzz/commit/7da96782fdb6e0ef6e5b1d2a09572498e6351ff5), I add implementations for the symbols `__extendsftf2` and `__extenddftf2`.